 2. Fill the small bottle about 3cm full of warm water.

 3. Add the yeast and 1 teaspoon of sugar.

 4. Place the balloon over the open top so no air can escape.

 Yeast and Respiration

 Yeast is a living organism.
-In order for it to survive it needs to make energy.
-In its dried form the yeast is dormant, but as soon as you provide it with warmth, water and sugar (its food) it ‘wakens’ and becomes active.
+In order for it to survive, it needs to make energy.
+In its dried form, the yeast is dormant, but as soon as you provide it with warmth, water and sugar (its food), it ‘wakens’ and becomes active.
 The yeast uses the sugar (glucose) and oxygen from the bottle to make water, energy and carbon dioxide.
-Carbon dioxide is a gas and this is what you see filling the balloon.
+Carbon dioxide is a gas, and this is what you see filling the balloon.

 Glucose + Oxygen –> Carbon Dioxide + Water + energy